 First of all, unlike financial advisors and Wall Street brokers, life insurance companies (the basis of Bank On Yourself) are strictly regulated via several layers of protection: They’re audited regularly by the state insurance commissioner’s office which has the right to take over and run the company in the interests of policyholders if the company gets into financial difficulty.

 And most insurance companies are audited regularly by several independent rating companies along with additional policy owner protections that are available on a state-by-state basis.

 In addition to these layers of protection, life insurance companies are simply run differently.
 Life insurance companies aren’t trying to grab short-term profits wherever they can.
 They operate more like a mom driving in the minivan full of kids, not a teenager showing off in a hot sports car.
 The mission of these insurance companies is to get you and your family to your destination safely.

-As for the companies specifically recommended by Bank On Yourself Authorized Advisors, the bulk of their portfolios is invested in investment-grade fixed-income assets.
+As for the companies specifically recommended by Bank On Yourself Professionals, the bulk of their portfolios is invested in investment-grade fixed-income assets.
 Their bond portfolios are highly diversified across many industries and companies, and typically no investment represents more than 1 percent of assets.
 Less than 1% to 2% is invested in U.S. Treasury or other government debt.

 These companies had virtually no exposure to the risky investments that caused the market meltdown of 2008.
 In fact, these companies have NEVER had a losing year in more than 160 years.